Zygo/bees/README.md

 Bees has been tested in combination with the following:

-* btrfs compression (either method), mixtures of compressed and uncompressed extents
+* btrfs compression (zlib, lzo, zstd), mixtures of compressed and uncompressed extents
 * PREALLOC extents (unconditionally replaced with holes)
 * HOLE extents and btrfs no-holes feature
 * Other deduplicators, reflink copies (though Bees may decide to redo their work)
-* btrfs snapshots and non-snapshot subvols (RW only)
+* btrfs snapshots and non-snapshot subvols (RW and RO)
 * Concurrent file modification (e.g. PostgreSQL and sqlite databases, build daemons)
-* all btrfs RAID profiles (people ask about this, but it's irrelevant)
+* all btrfs RAID profiles (people ask about this, but it's irrelevant to bees)
 * IO errors during dedup (read errors will throw exceptions, Bees will catch them and skip over the affected extent)
 * Filesystems mounted *with* the flushoncommit option
 * 4K filesystem data block size / clone alignment